wasim-eb/unity-3/README.md

 18. Ran the `git add .`, `git commit -m "<commit-message>"` and `git push` commands to push all changes to my GitHub repository.

 The app was successfully deployed to Heroku at this stage.

+## Credits
+### Code
+- The project's code was developed based on the understanding of the “I think, therefore I blog” lesson from Code Institute, but was customized, modified and enhanced to fit the project purposes.
+- [Stack Overflow](https://stackoverflow.com/) was extremely helpful and useful during the process of building this project.
+- [Django](https://docs.djangoproject.com/en/3.1/) I also constantly referred to the Django documentation source during the development
+- [Youtube] (https://www.youtube.com/) Many lessons were found on Youtube.
+I spent some time watching Codemy.com's videos for getting the CKeditor to work.
+### Content and Media
+- - Most of the images were taken from [Unsplash](https://unsplash.com/).
+This version is only an educational exercise.

+### Acknowledgements
+I would like to thank everyone who has helped me throughout the development of this project:
+- **My mentor** [Guido](https://github.com/guidocecilio) for his guidance, very useful tips and advice!
+- **Code Institute tutors** Christine, Ed, Alex, John, Alan, Sean and others for their help to debug issues, assistance and support!
+- Many thanks to my fellow students, **Slack community** and, of course, to my friend Arnaud Moulds and **my family** for the time, patience, help and support!
+For the project itself I received inspiration from various cooking websites, my interest and lack of motivation to cook.